 4. Approach with caution

-If you want to ensure the tastiest bison possible, you have to mull over other elements aside from cooking time and temperature, as the National Bison Council pointed out.
-For one, you might want to vacuum seal your meat while it thaws for a couple days, as this will help preserve the quality.
+If you want to ensure the tastiest bison possible, you have to mull over other elements aside from cooking time and temperature, as the National Bison Association pointed out.
+For one, you might want to vacuum seal your meat while it thaws for a couple of days, as this will help preserve the quality.
 Never use water to finish thawing out the meat; that will generally ruin its texture and taste.
 Lastly, be sure to give the bison plenty of rest when it’s done cooking.
 Give it twice the time of traditional beef before cutting, or you run the risk of drying out those juices.